cdtinney/tinney.dev/data/posts/2019-04-21/2019-04-21-auth-preview-gatsby-contentful-netlify.md

 };
 ```

-Next, we create a higher-order component that we can use to wrap all of our components.
+Next, we create a higher-order component that we can use to wrap page components.

 `withAuth.js`:
 ```javascript